 Layoff plan

-Asked if MNIT can provide early retirement options in order to try to avoid layoffs (including healthcare savings).
+Asked if MNIT can provide early retirement options in order to try to avoid layoffs (including salary savings).
 This is something that would need to be negotiated with MMB.
 Phased retirement is in the contract and employees should contact HR and their supervisor to request this.

 Pointed out that Temp Unclassified folks should not be laid off prior to contractors.
 Management agreed that this is a reasonable request and will do their best to ensure that contractors are let go before Temp Unclassified employees.